Agenda

 Man Mothers

 When approaching a puzzle that goes against the grain, it is natural to adopt a guilty until proven innocent stance.
 But you must always remember that this is Fantasy Fiction, not Fantasy Fact.
 That's a whole different ball game.
-Played in the room at the end of the corridor.

 Therefore I have a rule.
 Since this is Not Planet Earth, nothing from our unique Terran culture should be relied upon as a tool to crack open Temerant.
 Pat can do what he wants in his world.
-If you don't believe in God, that's fine, If pat wants sex faeries in his stories, that's fine too, and if the story calls for one race of mankind to be a biologically different species from all the others that is absolutely fine with me.
+If you don't believe in God, that's fine, If Pat wants sex faeries in his stories, that's fine too, and if the story calls for one race of mankind to be a biologically different species from all the others that is absolutely fine with me.
 It might even be the silver key we need to unlock a bigger secret...

 Good luck, and don't stray from too far from the path!